ennis/graal-old/README.md

 ### What it means
 Graphics Resource Aliasing Abstraction Layer, but don't look too much into it.

+### Dependencies
+See CMakeLists.txt.
+Preferably install dependencies using vcpkg.

 ### Credits
 - This software uses a modified version of https://github.com/grisumbras/enum-flags.
 See ext/flags/LICENSE.